Worcester v. Georgia: Background

 Worcester and eleven other missionaries met and published a resolution in protest of an 1830 Georgia law prohibiting all white men from living on Native American land without a state license.
-While the state law was an effort to restrict white settlement on Cherokee territory, Worcester reasoned that obeying the law would, in effect, be surrendering the sovereignty of the Cherokee Nation to manage their own territory.
 Once the law had taken effect, Governor George Rockingham Gilmer ordered the militia to arrest Worcester and the others who signed the document and refused to get a license.

 After two series of trials, all eleven men were convicted and sentenced to four years of hard labor at the state penitentiary in Milledgeville.
 Nine accepted pardons, but Worcester and Elizur Butler declined their pardons, so the Cherokee could take the case to the Supreme Court.
 William Wirt argued the case, but Georgia refused to have a legal counsel represent it, because the state believed the Supreme Court did not have authority to hear the case.

 Decision

-Chief Justice John Marshall laid out in this opinion that the relationship between the Indian Nations and the United States is that of nations.
+Chief Justice John Marshall laid out in this opinion that the relationship between the Indian Nations and the United States is that of nations, consistent with the principles of the law of nations.
 He reasoned that the United States, in the character of the federal government, inherited the legal rights of The Crown.
 Those rights, he stated, included the sole right to negotiate with the Indian nations of North America, to the exclusion of all other European powers.
 This did not include the rights of possession to their land or political dominion over their laws.
 He acknowledged that the exercise of conquest and purchase can give political dominion, but those are in the hands of the federal government, and individual states had no authority in American Indian affairs.
 Georgia's statute was therefore invalid.

 Associate Justice Henry Baldwin dissented, stating that, in his opinion, the record was not properly returned upon the writ of error, and ought to have been returned by the State court of Georgia, and not by the clerk of the Court of Gwinnett County.
 As to the merits, he said that his opinion remained the same as was expressed by him in the case of the Cherokee Nation v.
 Georgia in 1831.

 Marshall's language in Worcester may have been motivated by his regret that his earlier opinions in Fletcher v.
 Peck and Johnson v.
-M'Intosh had been used as a justification for Georgia's actions.
+McIntosh had been used as a justification for Georgia's actions.
 Joseph Story considered it similarly, writing in a letter to his wife dated March 4, 1832: "Thanks be to God, the Court can wash their hands clean of the iniquity of oppressing the Indians and disregarding their rights."